ideaportriga/nexus-bridge/examples/VUE.JS Examples/Demo Example/readme.md

 1. Make a clean [Nexus Bridge Setup](/../../wiki/Setup-Nexus-Bridge) if you haven't done it before.

+1. Clone the project `git clone https://github.com/ideaportriga/nexus-bridge` or download and unpack [the project's archive](../../../../../archive/master.zip).

-1. Import the `n19helper-master/examples/VUE.JS Examples/Demo Example/SIF/*` sif-files into the Siebel Tools.
+1. Import [sif-file](https://raw.githubusercontent.com/ideaportriga/nexus-bridge/master/examples/VUE.JS%20Examples/Demo%20Example/SIF/N19_Vue_Objects.sif) *(use the mouse right click and `Save link as...` to download the file)* into the Siebel Tools.

 1. Add the `N19 Vue Account Screen` to your application:
       * Find out your Siebel Application Name in application `.cfg` file or by logging in and typing `SiebelApp.S_App.GetAppName()` into Chrome Developer Tools console.

-      * Use the Siebel Tools and add `N19 Vue Account Screen` under `Application > Screen Menu Item` for your Siebel Application Name.
+      * Use the Tools to add `N19 Vue Account Screen` under `Application > Screen Menu Item` for your Siebel Application Name.

-      * Also add `N19 Vue Account Screen`(with `N19 Vue` value for `Text - String Override` property) under `Application > Page Tab` for your Siebel Application Name.
+      * Use the Tools to add `N19 Vue Account Screen` under `Application > Page Tab` for your Siebel Application Name.

 1. Compile (Siebel IP16 and earlier) or deliver (Siebel IP17+) the following objects: